Badge Evidence | Completed Courses (4 Hours Each)

 This course begins by identifying the two most significant issues that influence the motivation of adult students: security and autonomy.
 The course explains how increasing students' sense of security can enhance their motivation during instruction, questioning, activities, and evaluations.
 This is followed by a discussion of how motivation can be improved by enhancing students' sense of autonomy when making assignments, selecting instructional methods, implementing classroom procedures, and developing and planning evaluations.
 The course concludes by comparing and contrasting extrinsic and intrinsic motivators and by suggesting a variety of "miscellaneous motivators" for instructors to consider.

-The purpose of this course is to familiarize instructors with the concepts of soft skills and emotional intelligence (EQ) so they can use this information to improve their professional performance.
+The purpose of this course is to provide instructors with a very basic introduction to the concepts of soft skills and emotional intelligence (EQ).
+It is designed especially for new instructors in career schools who have little or no training in educational techniques and who are unfamiliar with the basics of emotional intelligence.
 The course provides a comparison of hard and soft skills, including people skills and workplace behaviors.
-Ten "most important" soft skills are discussed in detail and the relationship between EQ and soft skills is explained.
+Ten important soft skills are discussed in detail and the relationship between EQ and soft skills is explained.
 The course concludes with tips and suggestions to help instructors enhance their soft skills and EQ.

 Studies reveal that as much as 85% of classroom communication is nonverbal.
 This course consists of eight entertaining modules that include audio tracks, animation and interactivity.
 Topics include the importance of nonverbal communication in the classroom, as well as our everyday lives.
 The modules describe the use of body language, effective vocal cues, proper appearance and the effective use of space (proxemics) and time (chronemics).
 A variety of support materials accompany the modules, including an assessment tool that instructors can use to evaluate their nonverbal skills.